MicrosoftDocs/sdk-api/sdk-api-src/content/winnt/ne-winnt-logical_processor_relationship.md

 ### -field RelationNumaNodeEx

-Introduced in 20348.
-Requests that the full affinity be returned.
+**Introduced in Windows Server 2022 (21H2, build 20348).** Requests that the full affinity be returned.
 Unlike the other relation types, **RelationNumaNodeEx** is not used on input.
 It is simply a request for **RelationNumaNode** with full group information.

 ### -field RelationModule

-Introduced in 22000.
-The specified logical processors share a single processor module.
+**Introduced in Windows 11 (21H2, build 22000).** The specified logical processors share a single processor module.

 ### -field RelationAll:0xffff